VISER-LDEO-CGUI/PolXR/README.md

 | Sidebar "Pin" | Saves the radar information to .txt file |
 | Sidebar ">" | Teleports to the location of the radar line in the scene |

-Here's a list of interactions available with the minimap menu.
+Here is a list of interactions available with the minimap menu.
 All of these interactions can be used with the Oculus Controller trigger buttons:
 | Minimap Menu Interaction Title | Description |
 | :-----------: | ----------- |
 | Sidebar "Minimap" - First Click | Allows for moving the minimap itself (the dot will be red) |
 | Sidebar "Minimap" - Second Click | Allows for teleportation to any selected location on the minimap (the dot will be green) |

-Here's a list of interactions available using voice commands.
+Here is a list of interactions available using voice commands.
 Simply say the word clearly and antARctica will process the command:
 | Voice Command | Description |
 | :-----------: | ----------- |
 | "Menu" | Open/close the menu |